ThalesGroup/cva6-softcore-contest/README.md

 (gdb)
 ```

-On the host hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:
+On the host hyperterminal you should see:
 ```
 *** Booting Zephyr OS build zephyr-v3.2.0-324-gf5d5bc39c3af  ***
 RIPE is alive! cv32a6_zybo